moka-guys/mokabed/Bedmaker/Pan5347/Pan5347_Logfile.md

 updated data bed and sambamba bed were testing by running filtering app and coverage app on DNAnexus.
 The apps finished without error.

-After copying all above changes Pan5346 bedfiles were renamed as Pan5347.
+After copying all above changes into a new branch, Pan5346 bedfiles were renamed as Pan5347.

 # Rename the bed file
 mv Pan5346_data.bed Pan5347_data.bed